xtuc/airgap/README.md

 # airgap

 Security for the modern AI age.
-Hide secrets from AI agents, while letting them do their work. `airgap` launches a target program (e.g. an AI coding agent) inside its own mount namespace and transparently replaces secrets (e.g. `.env`, SSH/PGP private keys) with redacted versions.

-An agent running under `airgap` can still **read** and **modify** the protected files, but it never sees the actual secrets. `airgap` also has an additional layer to defend against malicious packages: it asks for your permission when unexpected files are being accessed — for instance by a malicious npm install script.

 ## Protected secrets

+`airgap` launches a target program (e.g. an AI coding agent) inside its own mount namespace and transparently replaces secrets with redacted versions.
+A program running under `airgap` can still **read** and **modify** protected files, but it never sees the actual secrets.
 So far `airgap` protects:

 - **`.env` and `.env.*`** (e.g. `.env.local`, `.env.production`) — matched by
   filename.
 Values are redacted to `<redacted value>` while keys stay visible;